feltus/lab-intro-to-linux-on-palmetto2/README.md

 df -h
 ```

-# Display free and used RAM memory ( -h for human readable, -m for MB, -g for GB.):
+# Display free and used RAM memory:
 ```
 free -h
+#( -h for human readable, -m for MB, -g for GB.)
 ```

 # Display and manage the top running processes: